DevExpress/testcafe-studio-docs/documentation/guides/record-tests/README.md

 ## Create Tests

-> You can create a test manually or you can skip this step and go to recording.
+> You can create a test manually, or skip this step and go to recording.
 When you start recording, TestCafe Studio automatically creates a new test.
 See [Start and Stop Recording](#start-and-stop-recording).

 To create an empty test: